ism-dme/lm-vs/documentation/structure.md

 the various modes of displaying the editions require up to four different image files to be rendered from the sources, with differing names and colour schemes.

-*variants*

-Examples vith musical variants are presented in four different ways, which makes it necessary to render four different image files.
-File names are appended with `_<edition>`, where the prepended edition key indicates the base file, while the appendix indicates the edition the file is *used* in.
+Musical variants and corrections are treated equally, although there are minor differences in the appearance.
+Examples with musical variants are presented in four different ways, which makes it necessary to render four different image files.
+File names start with name of the base example and are appended with various markers indicating the version of the image.
+We take `1756_043_1` as an example with musical variants.

-1. Example from `1756` “as is”, i.e. without marking any differences.
-Emendations are highlighted by grey colouring.
-The image file is named according to the base example name, with `_1756` appended, e.g. `1756_043_1_1756`.
+1. Display in the `1756` edition, without variants marked.
+This example is printed in black, emendations would be printed in grey (in other examples that have emendations).
+The file name is `1756_043_1_1756`, which is the base example name, appended with `_1756`, indicating that it is *used* in the `1756` edition.
-2. Example from `1769` “as is”, i.e. without marking any differences.
-Emendations are highlighted by grey colouring.
-The image file is named according to the base example name, with `_1769` appended, e.g. `1756_043_1_1769`.
+2. Example version from `1769` “as is”, i.e. without marking any differences.
+Emendations would be highlighted by grey colouring.
+The image file is named according to the base example name, with `_1769` appended, i.e. `1756_043_1_1769`.
-3. Example for display in `1756`, with variants from `1769` highlighted.
-This is based on the original example, but uses readings from `1769` where they differ.
-The 1769 readings are highlighted in colour a).
-If there should be emendations *within* such a reading they are highlighted in “grey” -- which in this case means a lighter shade of the used colour a).
-   The name is based on the base example name appended with `_1756-diff-1769` -- which indicates a display of the `1756` edition with differing readings from the `1769` edition.
+3. Example for display in `1756`, with variants against `1769` highlighted.
+This uses the readings from `1756` but highlights the notes where the 1769 readings differ by colouring them.
+If there should be emendations *within* such a reading they are highlighted in “grey” -- which in this case means a lighter shade of the used colour.
+The name is based on the base example name but appended with `_1756-diff-1769` -- which indicates that it is used in the `1756` edition but highlighting the differences against the `1769` edition: `1756_043_1_1756-diff-1769`.
-4. Example for display in `1769`, with variants from `1756` highlighted.
-This is based on the `1769` edition but uses and highlights readings from the `1756` edition.
-The file name is based on the original example name with `_1769-diff-1756` appended (1769 version with readings from 1756 highlighted).
+4. Example for display in `1769`, with variants against `1756` highlighted.
+This is based on the `1769` edition but highlights readings where the `1756` edition differs.
+The file name is based on the original example name with `_1769-diff-1756` appended (1769 version with differences to the `1756` edition highlighted): `1756_043_1_1769-diff-1756`.